SouthState Corporation and Atlantic Capital Bancshares Announce Merger Agreement

-WINTER HAVEN, Fla. and ATLANTA, July 23, 2021 (GLOBE NEWSWIRE) -- SouthState Corporation ( SSB) (“SouthState” or the “Company”) and Atlantic Capital Bancshares, Inc. ( ACBI) (“Atlantic Capital”) jointly announced today the signing of a definitive agreement pursuant to which Atlantic Capital will merge with and into SouthState in an all-stock transaction with an aggregate value of approximately $542 million, or $26.43 per share of Atlantic Capital common stock.
+WINTER HAVEN, Fla. and ATLANTA, July 23, 2021 /PRNewswire/ -- SouthState Corporation (NASDAQ: SSB) ("SouthState" or the "Company") and Atlantic Capital Bancshares, Inc. (NASDAQ: ACBI) ("Atlantic Capital") jointly announced today the signing of a definitive agreement pursuant to which Atlantic Capital will merge with and into SouthState in an all-stock transaction with an aggregate value of approximately $542 million, or $26.43 per share of Atlantic Capital common stock.

 Atlantic Capital, based in Atlanta, Georgia, has approximately $3.8 billion in total assets, $3.3 billion in total deposits, and $2.3 billion in total loans as of June 30, 2021, and operates one branch in the Atlanta metro area and one branch in Athens, Georgia.
 This merger will enhance SouthState's scale and improve market density in the attractive Atlanta market.
 SouthState will have top ten deposit market share in the Atlanta MSA, with approximately $5 billion in pro forma deposits.
 Upon merger completion, the combined company will have pro forma total assets of $44 billion, deposits of $36 billion, gross loans of $26 billion, and a market capitalization of approximately $5.7 billion.